sirlisko/git-branch-switcher/README.md

 # git-branch-switcher

-A simple and intuitive CLI tool for switching between git branches with an interactive prompt.
+A comprehensive CLI tool for git branch management with interactive prompts.
+Switch and search branches effortlessly.
 Say goodbye to remembering branch names and typing long `git checkout` commands!

 ## Features

-- 🚀 Interactive branch selection with fuzzy search
+- 🚀 Interactive branch selection with multiple interfaces
+- 🔍 Real-time branch search with filtering
 - 🌐 Support for both local and remote branches
+- 📅 Branches sorted by commit date (most recent first)
 - 🎨 Colorized output for better readability
 - ⚡ Fast and lightweight
 - 🔧 Two convenient commands: `git-branch-switcher` and `br`